 Student Success & Retention Retreats

-A retreat would be designed for a small group from your institution and would be attended by senior institutional leaders as well as well as student success and retention stakeholders and practitioners.
+A retreat would be designed either for a small group from your institution and could be done remotely, perhaps even in our region, or it could be for a large group held on your campus.
+The event would be attended by senior institutional leaders (faculty, academic and student affairs) as well as student success and retention stakeholders, practitioners, and students.
 It could focus on any period of the undergraduate experience that the institution wishes to improve: first year, sophomore year, transfer experience, and senior year.
 The retreat would be supplemented by a year-long consultation process.
 The retreat would provide the opportunity for taking stock of your current efforts, but more importantly, for creating a new plan to improve student learning and success throughout any phase in the undergraduate experience.
 In a retreat environment that is conducive to good thinking, planning, and relaxation, your team would be away from the normal press of institutional affairs and able to really concentrate on issues related to student success.

 The Institute would request that your institution provide background information, such as student demographic and performance characteristics, results from prior assessments, and institutional policies directed to student success, in advance of the meeting in order to help the Institute’s staff to become more knowledgeable.
 This information is not being collected for research purposes and would not be released to any other parties.